100 Notable alumni of

 -

-David John Chalmers is an Australian philosopher and cognitive scientist specializing in the areas of the philosophy of mind, and the philosophy of language.
-He is a professor of philosophy and neural science at New York University, as well as co-director of NYU's Center for Mind, Brain and Consciousness (along with Ned Block).
-In 2006, he was elected a Fellow of the Australian Academy of the Humanities.
-In 2013, he was elected a Fellow of the American Academy of Arts & Sciences.
+David John Chalmers is an Australian philosopher and cognitive scientist, specializing in philosophy of mind and philosophy of language.
+He is a professor of philosophy and neural science at New York University (NYU), as well as co-director of NYU's Center for Mind, Brain and Consciousness (along with Ned Block).
+In 2006, he was elected a fellow of the Australian Academy of the Humanities.
+In 2013, he was elected as a fellow of the American Academy of Arts and Sciences.

 -